bigscience-workshop/bigscience/train/tr1-13B-base/chronicles.md

 Notes on the training progress with a particular focus on any encountered problems and their diagnosis and solutions/prevention.

+To follow the training progress charts, see: [tensorboard](https://huggingface.co/bigscience/tr1-13B-tensorboard/tensorboard).

+To follow the raw training logs see: [logs](https://huggingface.co/bigscience/tr1-13B-logs/).

 ## Round1 SAVE_INTERVAL=10

 NNODES=16